Here's a list of our most frequently asked questions about the BUST Holiday Craftacular. Please read thoroughly before filling out our application!

 New York State requires a Certificate of Authority (COA) for all vendors who accept cash transactions.
 (This certificate shows that you are legally able to collect sales tax.)
 If you are selling prepared or packaged food, you need a valid Food Protection Certificate in addition to the COA.

-What kinds of information will be listed on the BUST Magazine Craftacular website?
+What kinds of information will be listed on the BUST Craftacular website?

-In addition to the online vendor application and FAQs, the BUST Magazine Craftacular website will list all participating vendors with a link to their company website.
-Once you are notified of your acceptance, please provide us with a .gif or .jpg banner of your craft company logo.
+In addition to the online vendor application and FAQs, the BUST Craftacular website will list all participating vendors with a link to their company website.
+Additionally, BUST may list any social media pages you provide, your company description, and photos of products chosen by the jury committee from your website.
+You will be asked for these materials when you apply.

-Banner ads should be 120 pixels wide x 60 pixels tall.
+Company logos should be 125 pixels wide x 125 pixels tall.
 They can animate, but cannot be in Flash format.
-All banners must be under 50k.
+All banners must be under 50k and in .jpg or .gif format.
+Please provide the full link to social media profiles.
+Photos must be 300x200 pixels, in .jpg or .gif format and under 200K.

-Do I need to purchase a ticket for the BUST Magazine Craftacular and Food Fair Holiday 2013?
+Do shoppers need to purchase a ticket for the BUST Holiday Craftacular?

 Yes.
 Admission is $3 at the door.